Pupil Premium 2021 - 2022

-In June 2019, EEF Guide to the Pupil Premium was published by the Education Endowment Foundation which support schools in spending their Pupil Premium to maximise the benefit for their students.
+In September 2021, EEF Guide to the Pupil Premium was updated and published by the Education Endowment Foundation.
+This supports schools in spending their Pupil Premium to maximise the benefit for their students.
 The report recommends school take a tiered approach to Pupil Premium spending.
 Teaching should be the top priority, including professional development, training and support for early career teachers and recruitment and retention.
 Targeted support for struggling pupils should also be a key component of an effective Pupil Premium strategy; as well as strategies that relate to non-academic factors, including improving attendance, behaviour and social and emotional support.
 As a school we have used the information and research within this report to guide our spending of Pupil Premium money.

 Government's Policy Paper on Pupil Premium - Updated March 2021

 How is funding used at Greenfield Primary School?